jcattela/cbb-led-matrix/README.md

   --led-brightness=50 \
   --led-pwm-bits=11
 ```
 If all is well then you should see that PixelPusher discovery has begun broadcasting to a port which is where the fun can begin.
-You can set your pi and matrices aside and move to a device like a desktop or laptop that you want to control from..
-Download this repo to that device.
-Once downloaded you will need to install the necessary node_modules.
+You can set your pi and matrices aside and move to a device like a desktop or laptop that you want to control from.
+Download this repo to that device and make sure you have NodeJS installed on your machine.
+I've tested on v13 and v15 without issues.
+Navigate to where you downloaded this project in a command line or terminal.
+You'll need to install the necessary node_modules for the project.
 To do this use terminal or command prompt to navigate to your downloaded file directory and run `npm install`.
 The required packages should download, be patient if there's some delay on the node-canvas module.

 Once all the modules are installed, ***manually installing the included font to your system*** as I was having problems getting the canvas to import the font correctly.